-7.30pm: Thornbury Local History and Archaeology Society
+7.30pm: Thornbury Local History and Archaeology Society on Zoom

 "Local History can be far more interesting that you may think!
 Why not take the chance to hear about the history of our area?
 I think you will find it is very interesting.
 At least the Thornbury Local History and Archaeology Society would like to think so!

 We meet monthly to hear speakers deliver talks covering a range of historical and archaeological topics.
 The meetings are relaxed, we even have refreshments to enjoy during an interval!